 8.2.3 Retrieving user activity stream at remote server

-MSN-3 interface relies on OStatus specifications, which uses the process described below.

-The MSN Server SHALL first perform user descriptor discovery according to section 8.2.2, unless previously cached.
+In order to retrieve the activity stream of a remote user over MSN-3 interface, the MSN Server SHALL first perform user descriptor discovery according to section 8.2.2, unless previously cached.

 Once retrieved and validated the user descriptor , the MSN Server SHALL read the http://schemas.google.com/g/2010#updates-from relation link of type “application/atom+xml” representing the URL of the user’s activity stream feed.